Learning from our data requires access to our data.

 Below are some notable examples of resources created by the QS community to support data access.
 To get help or offer assistance with specific data access problems, consider posting to the Apps and Tools topic on the QS Forum.
 If you’ve built a tool for data access, let us know about it so we can list it here.

 Access your data from HealthKit in a table so you can explore it using Numbers, Excel, R, or any other CSV compatible tool.
 Download it here.
+Note: Currently not compatible with iOS 13.
+We are working on a fix.

 From Open Humans, A web-based Jupyter notebook that allows you to share your methods for analyzing your personal data without sharing the data itself.